 - Visits to specific pages of your website

 - Almost any other info you can collect

 If a lead has spoken with a sales rep several times and downloaded content from your site, they already know who you are.
 They’re a “warm” lead.
-You should use a different funnel, shorter than the one you’d use for a contact who filled out a form on your site, but never spoke to a sales rep.
+You should use a different funnel, shorter than the 1 you’d use for a contact who filled out a form on your site but never spoke to a sales rep.

 To learn more about automatically nurturing leads with email funnels, click here.